Valley

 Program - Color Chart Booklets

-Angela Miller will demonstrate how to make color chart booklets that are both artful and functional.
+Angela Miller demonstrated how to make color chart booklets that are both artful and functional.
 She will use watercolor for this project, however the technique can be applied to other mediums as well.

 Supply List